NoriSte/ui-testing-best-practices/sections/tools/cypress-react-component-test.md

 # Unit Testing React components with Cypress

+_**UPDATE**: [Cypress 10 is out with Component Testing integrated with E2E testing](https://www.cypress.io/blog/2022/06/01/cypress-10-release/), please check it out and ignore all the configuration steps reported below since they are outdated!_

+---

 _**UPDATE**: [Cypress 7 is out with a brand-new Component Test](https://docs.cypress.io/guides/component-testing/introduction#What-is-Component-Testing) support, check it out!
 And other exciting news is on the way thanks to [Storybook 6.2 release](https://twitter.com/NoriSte/status/1378204109841571840)!_

+---

 Now that unit testing React component is possible with Cypress, this is an extending chapter of the [Testing a component with Cypress and Storybook](./cypress-and-storybook.md) one.